pvlib/pvlib-python/docs/sphinx/source/package_overview.rst

 ------------------

 The backbone of pvlib-python
-is well-tested procedural code that implements these algorithms. pvlib-python also provides a collection of classes for users that prefer object-oriented programming.
+is well-tested procedural code that implements PV system models. pvlib-python also provides a collection of classes for users that prefer object-oriented programming.
 These classes can help users keep track of data in a more organized way,